robertcedwards/robertcedwards.com/_posts/2015-05-06-Simple-cart-w-Amazon-cart-api.md

 For our first attempt we used Simplecart JS, but moving forward a custom Angular based solution will be used to handle the cart plus the search and filtering.

 <hr/>
+Update:
+I found a few node.js libraries that use the Amazon AWS Product API.
+I was also able to find an example of a simple Angular.js cart to use for my purposes.

 ```